HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 The improper use of a placeholder as a replacement for the  `<label>` element is surprisingly prevalent.
 Roughly 58% of desktop and mobile websites in this year's survey used the placeholder attribute.
 Of those sites, nearly 3 out of 4 of them included the placeholder attribute and failed to include an programmatically associated `<label>` element.

-There are many accessibility issues that placeholder text can present.
+There are <a hreflang="en" href="https://www.smashingmagazine.com/2018/06/placeholder-attribute/">many accessibility issues that placeholder text can present</a>.
 For example, because it disappears when the user begins to type, people with cognitive disabilities can be disoriented and lose context for the purpose of the form element.

-[TODO insert chart]
+ {# TODO (Authors) - insert chart #}

-The HTML5 specification clearly states, "The placeholder attribute should not be used as a replacement for a label."
+<a hreflang="en" href="https://html.spec.whatwg.org/">The HTML5 specification</a> clearly states, "The placeholder attribute should not be used as a replacement for a label."

 It goes on to say:

 "Use of the placeholder attribute as a replacement for a label can reduce the accessibility and usability of the control for a range of users including older users and users with cognitive, mobility, fine motor skill or vision impairments."

-The W3C's Placeholder Research lists 26 different articles that advise against the flawed design approach of using a placeholder instead of the semantically correct `<label>` element.
+<a hreflang="en" href="https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Placeholder_Research">The W3C's Placeholder Research</a> lists 26 different articles that advise against the flawed design approach of using a placeholder instead of the semantically correct `<label>` element.

-[TODO: Add chart]
+ {# TODO (Authors) - insert chart #}

 ### Requiring information

 When web developers gather input from their end users, they need a clear way to indicate what information is optional (the default), and what information is required to proceed.
 For example, a shipping address is optional if the end user is buying something online that they can download.
 However, the method of payment is most likely required in order to complete the sale.

-Before HTML 5 introduced the `required` attribute for `<input>` fields in 2014, web developers were forced to solve this problem on an ad hoc, case-by-case basis.
+Before HTML 5 introduced the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required">`required` attribute</a> for `<input>` fields in 2014, web developers were forced to solve this problem on an ad hoc, case-by-case basis.
 A common convention is to put an asterisk (*) in the label for required input fields.
 This is purely a visual, stylistic convention—labels with asterisks don't enforce any kind of field validation.
 Additionally screen readers typically announce this character as "star" unless it is explicitly hidden from assistive technology, which can be confusing.

 There are two attributes that can be used to communicate the required state of a form field to assistive technology.
 The `required` attribute will be announced by most screen readers and actually prevents form submission when a required field has not been properly filled out.
-The `aria-required` attribute can be used to indicate required fields to assistive technology, but does not come with any associated behaviour that would interfere with form submission.
+The <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-required_attribute">`aria-required`</a> attribute can be used to indicate required fields to assistive technology, but does not come with any associated behaviour that would interfere with form submission.

 We found that 21% of desktop websites had form elements that have either an asterisks (*) in their label, the `required` attribute or the `aria-required` attribute or some combination of these techniques.
 Two-thirds of these form elements used the `required` attribute.
 About a third of all required inputs used the `aria-required` attribute.
 Roughly 22% had an asterisk in their label.

-[TODO: Add chart]
+ {# TODO (Authors) - add chart #}

 ## Media on the web

 Accessibility plays an increasingly important role in all media consumption on the web.
 For people who are deaf or hard of hearing, captions provide access to video.
 For people who are blind or have vision impairments, audio descriptions can describe a scene.
 Without removing the barriers to access to media content, we are excluding people from the majority of what gets visited on the web.

-According to this Streaming Media study, "by 2022, video viewing will account for 82% of all internet traffic" Whenever you use media in your web content—images, audio, or video—you must ensure it is accessible to all.
+According to <a hreflang="en" href="https://www.streamingmedia.com/Articles/ReadArticle.aspx?ArticleID=144177">this Streaming Media study</a>, "by 2022, video viewing will account for 82% of all internet traffic" Whenever you use media in your web content—images, audio, or video—you must ensure it is accessible to all.
 Overview of text alternatives

 Every HTML media element allows you to provide text alternatives, but not every author takes advantage of this accessibility capability.